 - Hilary Brader, MD - Retina, Medical

 - Paul Johnson, MD - Oculoplastics & Aesthetics, Botox and fillers

 What is an Optometrist?

-An optometrist is an OD, or a doctor of optometry.
-This type of eye doctor have completed four years undergraduate school and then four years of optometry school.
-During optometry school optometrists have externship rotations.
+An optometrist is an OD, or a Doctor of Optometry.
+This type of eye doctor has completed four years of undergraduate school and then four years of optometry school.
+During optometry school, optometrists have externship rotations.
 These rotations help the eye doctor determine if they want a subspecialty.
-Following optometry school, this type of eye doctor may decide to complete a one year fellowship.
+Following optometry school, this type of eye doctor may decide to complete a one-year fellowship.